Tempe, Arizona

 What is the median home price in Tempe?+

-The current median home price in Tempe, Arizona is $440K, based on current ARMLS data.
-Prices range from the $264Ks in more affordable neighborhoods to $880K or more in premium areas.
-The price per square foot averages approximately $200, though this varies significantly by neighborhood age, condition, and location.
+The current median home price in Tempe, Arizona is $488K, based on published market data reviewed by Incyte Realty (as of July 2026).
+Prices range from the $293Ks in more affordable neighborhoods to $975K or more in premium areas.
+The price per square foot averages approximately $309, though this varies significantly by neighborhood age, condition, and location.

 What are the best neighborhoods in Tempe?+